MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/bitsadmin-rawreturn.md

 Applies to: Windows Server (All supported versions)

 The bitsadmin rawreturn command returns data suitable for parsing.
-Typically, you use this command in conjunction with the **/create** and **/get*** switches to receive only the value.
+Typically, you use this command with the **/create** and **/get*** switches to receive only the value.
 You must specify this switch before other switches.

 > [!NOTE]
 > This command strips newline characters and formatting from the output.